jyellick/obc-docs/README.md

 - We require a file [header](headers.txt) on all source code files.
 Just copy and paste.
 - We code in Go and strictly follow the [best practices](http://golang.org/doc/effective_go.html) and will not accept any deviation.
-- Before making a pull request, you must run the following tools against your code and fix all errors and warnings.
+You must run the following tools against your code and fix all errors and warnings.
 	- [golint](https://github.com/golang/lint)
 	- [go vet](https://golang.org/cmd/vet/)